 When Prince Canda did not return, the Bodhisatta knew something had gone wrong and figured there was a demon in the pond.
-So he went to the shore and waited.
-When the demon saw the Bodhisatta was not going to enter the pond, he took the shape of a forester and encouraged him to refresh himself in the water.
+He went to the shore and waited.
+When the demon saw that the Bodhisatta was not going to enter the water, he took the shape of a forester and encouraged him to refresh himself in the pond.
 Not fooled, the Bodhisatta knew this was the demon and asked why he took his brothers.
 The demon explained that he was allowed to eat all who entered the water and could not pass his test.
 The Bodhisatta said he knew the answer, but was too weary from his travels to tell him.
 This persuaded the demon to bathe the Bodhisatta; bring food, drink, and perfumes; and construct a gorgeous pavilion for him to rest in.
 Refreshed, he had the demon sit at his feet and told him that devadhamma is avoiding sin.

 In the Lifetime of the Buddha

 The demon was an earlier birth of a wealthy landowner who became a disciple of the Buddha but did not completely give up luxuries.
 He owned many robes, maintained a storeroom full of food, and had his servants come cook for him.

 When other disciples uncovered this prohibited behavior, they took him to talk with the Buddha.
 The wealthy disciple got angry and threw off his robes, standing amidst them wearing only his loincloth.
 But after some reassuring words from the Buddha, he put his clothes back on and listened to the Buddha tell this story so he knew that he had overcome bad behavior in the past by following the Buddha’s advice.
 And thus the Buddha convinced him to change his ways.

 Prince Canda and Prince Suriya were earlier births of Sariputta and Ananda, two of the Buddha’s top disciples.